arangodb/docs/3.6/oasis/getting-started.md

 - Port 18529 is the alternate port that is recommended for use by automated services.

 The difference between these ports of the certificate used.
 If you enable _Use well known certificate_, the certificates used on port 8529 is well known and automatically accepted by most web-browsers.
-The certificate used on port 18529 is all a self-signed certificate.
+The certificate used on port 18529 is a self-signed certificate.
 For securing automated services, the use of the self-signed certificate is recommended.
 {% endhint %}